DevToys-app/Documentation/articles/extension-development/getting-started/debug-an-extension.md

 ## Build & Run

 Now comes the exciting part!
-Once the above steps are completed, you should be able to press `F5` in your editor (whether it’s **Visual Studio**, **Visual Studio Code**, or **JetBrains Rider**) to start the debugger.
+Once the above steps are completed, you should be able to press `F5` in your editor (whether it's **Visual Studio**, **Visual Studio Code**, or **JetBrains Rider**) to start the debugger.
 Your project will build, then DevToys will start, and your extension will be loaded.
 The **My Extension** tool should be available in the list of tools.
 You can place a breakpoint in the extension, such as in the `GetFontDefinitionsAsync` method or `View` property, and your editor should pause the execution when invoked.

 To debug a [command line tool](../guidelines/command-line-tool.md), use the `DevToys CLI` startup configuration.
 Change the `commandLineArgs` in your **launchSettings.json** to invoke the command and options you created.